-As we start to open our doors and resume in-person activities, there are opportunities to keep virtual programs created during your closure.
+As we start to open our doors and resume in-person activities, you should consider keeping some of your virtual programs.

 1. Look At Your Data